Chris Billam-Smith: Amateur career

 After training on and off as a youngster, Smith began to take boxing seriously at the age of 16.
 During a career in which he compiled a record of 32–11 while representing Poole ABC, he fought in several ABA Championships, reaching the finals in 2013 and 2016; losing out to Jack Massey at 86 kg and Cheavon Clarke at 91 kg respectively.

 Professional career

 Early career

 Billam-Smith made his professional debut on 16 September 2017 under the tutelage of Shane McGuigan, scoring a first-round technical knockout (TKO) victory over Russ Henshaw at the O2 Academy in Bournemouth, Dorset.

-After compiling a record of 9–0 (8 KO), he faced fellow undefeated British prospect Richard Riakporhe (9–0, 8 KO) for the WBA Inter-Continental cruiserweight title on 20 July 2019 at the O2 Arena in London.
+After compiling a record of 9–0 (8 KOs), he faced fellow undefeated British prospect Richard Riakporhe (9–0, 8 KOs) for the WBA Inter-Continental cruiserweight title on 20 July 2019 at the O2 Arena in London.
 The fight was televised live on Sky Sports Box Office as part of the undercard of Dillian Whyte vs. Oscar Rivas.
 Smith suffered his first professional defeat via split decision (SD) over ten rounds.
 Two judges scored the bout in favour of Riakporhe with 97–92 and 95–94, while the third scored it 96–93 to Smith.